hector-sanchez/interview_project/README.md

 Please add a table to the_logz that displays each of the years from the seed data and how many requests have been made.
 Use "the JOINs".

-### BONUS ROUND: Challenge #9

-You'll never guess.
-CEO refreshed too often and sprained a finger.
-There's a board meeting tonight (we only have one board member - the CEO).
-Regardless, we need to get this thing real-time, so it can go up on a big screen in the board room.

-Please update the_logz page to pull fresh data every 10 seconds.

-### DOUBLE BONUS ROUND: Challenge #10

-Oh no!
-Our biggest client has threated to leave if we can't fix our prediction model.
-They *claim*, that the United States can't support more than 750MM people even in 2099.
-I think this means we need to support a logistic growth model as well as the exponential growth model.

-Please add a radio button to the form that specifies the growth model as either exponential or logistic.
-Customers should only see the toggle if they enter a year greater than 1990.
-In deference to our biggest client, the default should be logistic.